 Our Grant Process

-All of our programs and goals have emerged through a careful and deliberate strategic planning process of identifying what we wish to accomplish for people with autism and where we can have the greatest, most positive impact on their health and quality of life.
+All of our programs and goals have emerged through a careful and deliberate strategic planning process of identifying what we wish to accomplish for people on the spectrum and where we can have the greatest, most positive impact on their health and quality of life.
 We first identify our primary goals in each program area of interest.
 Then, led by our Chief Scientific Officer, Foundation staff work proactively to identify potential grantees and organizations that meet our funding goals and strategic priorities, in consultation with other organizations, researchers, and funding partners in the field.

 During the next phase, the Foundation might invite researchers to come to the Foundation’s headquarters in Wellesley, Massachusetts and present about their research at a NLMFF-sponsored symposium in which invited professionals from various areas of expertise (from neuroimaging researchers, neurologists, and pediatricians to special educators, psychiatrists, and speech and language pathologists) convene to discuss novel ideas for the advancement of autism research and treatment.
 The purpose of these symposia is to develop networks of people who can contribute to achieving the aims of the Foundation.
 NLM Family Foundation symposia are meant to stimulate the creative exchange of ideas that will enrich the field of autism research, education and service delivery.
-Importantly, they introduce influential thinkers in a format conducive to the development of productive relationships that will lead to positive changes in the lives of individuals with autism and their families.
+Importantly, they introduce influential thinkers in a format conducive to the development of productive relationships that will lead to positive changes in the lives of autistic individuals and their families.